Altinn/altinn-studio-docs/content/terms/_index.md

 ## Altinn Apps

 Altinn Apps is the solution where the developed apps is deployed.
-It consist of isolated organization Kubernetes clusters and supporting functionality and infrastructure.
+It consist of isolated organisation Kubernetes clusters and supporting functionality and infrastructure.
 See Altinn Apps [application architecture](/architecture/application/altinn-apps/) or [deployment architecture](/architecture/deployment/altinn-apps/).

 ## Altinn Platform